jayaregalinada/common/README.md

 ##### Option Service Provider

-If you want to include the Option Service, add the service provider to the `provider` array in `config/app.app`
+If you want to include the Option Service, add the service provider to the `$provider` array in `config/app.app`

 ```
 'Jag\Common\OptionServiceProvider'
 ```

-After that, run the migrations.
-This will create a migration.
+After that, publish the migrations.

 ``` bash
 $ php artisan vendor:publish --provider="Jag\Common\OptionServiceProvider"